rmakki/retrofire/README.md

 # Retrofire
 A thin Java wrapper to firebase REST api using Retrofit and Okhttp under the hood

-Supports GET, PUT, PATCH, POST and DELETE requests with Query parameters
+Supports Synchronous and Asynchronous GET, PUT, PATCH, POST and DELETE requests with Query parameters

-Supports Dynamic Headers for GET requests (other requests coming soon)
+Supports Dynamic Headers for GET requests

-Supports Asynchronous GET requests with Query parameters and dynamic headers

 # Why Retrofire